ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/cli-documentation/cli-commands.md

 </tr>
 <tr>
 <td class="cCommand">list</td>
-<td class="cDescription">List the tool ids and the versions of all locally available tools.
+<td class="cDescription">List the tool IDs and the versions of all locally available tools.
 </td>
 </tr>
 <tr>